 The CJC Financial Aid Office requires that students complete the verification process before their loans are certified (approved) and sent to the ED.

 Financial aid awards are based on demonstrated financial need, which is the difference between the family’s Expected Family Contribution (EFC) plus the student’s own resources (EFC and any other financial aid), and the allowable educational expenses or Cost of Attendance (COA).

-The US Dept. of Education (USDE) determines the EFC, which is based on the information submitted on the student’s FAFSA.
-If there are unusual or extenuating circumstances, the Financial Aid Office may make adjustments, based on adequate documentation and on a case-by-case basis.
+The USDE determines the EFC, which is based on the information submitted on the student’s FAFSA.
+If there are unusual or extenuating circumstances, the Financial Aid Office may make adjustments based on adequate documentation, on a case-by-case basis.

 The CJC Financial Aid Office creates an annual budget for each student based on the following costs:

 If there are unusual expenses (for example, unusual medical expenses, child care, etc.), the Financial Aid Office can, with adequate documentation, make adjustments to an individual student’s budget.
 Note: again, this can only be done on a case-by-case basis.

 The Financial Aid Office calculates budgets for both dependent students (those students living at home) and for independent students (those students not living at home).
 This information is initially derived from the student’s FAFSA.